THE SHORT VERDICT:

 It’s kinda like riding in a car.
 The driving may not be exceptionally good, but at least when the driver doesn’t keep making sudden turns, you don’t feel like you’re being jerked around.

 There were also gaping logic holes that the writers didn’t think to fill up.

-Case in point, the first 2 minutes of the drama introduces us to Tae Joon (Min Ho) and shows him setting a high jump record.
 Random Caucasian girl walks up to our heroine Jae Hee (Sulli) and prompts her to watch him on TV, saying, “I hear that guy is Korean.”
 Really??
 They seriously couldn’t come up with a better line than that?